konvicnymartin/Python-FinalProject/README.md

 The final table is downloadable as a CSV file.
 Also, the respective headlines which were used could be found in the end of the page of the application, simply by clicking on the 'Expand for financial stocks news!' button.

-## Where users can get help with your project?
+## Where can users get help with the project?
 In case of any issues, the creators of the code (application) are available for help.
 The contact information is provided in the 'additional information' section.

-## Who maintains and contributes to the project?
+## Who does maintain and contribute to the project?
 Maintenance of the project is conducted by the authors of the project who are happy to answer whatever questions you may have.

 The authors are open to discuss any possible improvements.
 Potential contributors are more than welcomed.